5hubh4m/traycer-hs/README.md

 #### Anti-aliasing and Depth of Field

-It supports uniformly spread Anti-aliasing as well as Depth of field.
+It supports uniformly spread anti-aliasing as well as depth of field.
 Their quality can be controlled by the config (higher is better).
 Depth of field should only be used if the scene is spread out in the depth dimension, otherwise the effect is minimal.

 #### Transformations

-It supports transformations.
 Currently only translation and rotation are supported.
 They can be applied to both individual objects and globally (to emulate view transform).

 #### Lights